 It’s difficult to stress just how important the concept of search intent is to SEO.
-I’m not exaggerating when I say that if you want to rank in 2019, understanding and creating content with search intent in mind is critical.
+I’m not exaggerating when I say that if you want to rank these days, understanding and creating content with search intent in mind is critical.

 Don’t believe me?
 Take a look at this:

 That’s a 677% increase in organic traffic to one of our core landing pages in just six months!

 How did we do this?
 We made a small change to the page to bring it in line with search intent.

 - How we increased traffic by 677% by optimizing for search intent

 What is search intent?